Oak Park Historic District

 The Oak Park Historic District is a national historic district that is located in Hatfield Township, Montgomery County, Pennsylvania.

 It was added to the National Register of Historic Places in 1998.

 History and architectural features

 This district encompasses thirty-three contributing buildings and one contributing structure that date from 1912 to the 1980s.
 The residences, which are located in a planned residential neighborhood, reflect a variety of popular late nineteenth- and twentieth-century architectural styles, including Bungalow/American Craftsman, cottage revival, and Colonial Revival.
 The contributing structure is the entry gate to the suburban development.

-It was added to the National Register of Historic Places in 1998.